 Members of the Supervisory Board are encouraged to maintain their expertise at the required standard and enhance it where necessary.
-This year, the Supervisory Board focused on overseeing the company's sales process.
-Sessions related to risk management, financial reporting and audit were organised during the meetings of the Supervisory Board.
+This year, the Supervisory Board focused on risk management, financial reporting, Strategic Asset Allocation and Solvency II.

 Important Topics and Key Discussions